How to Get the Most Out of a Trip to Western Australia’s Great Southern

 Albany is often the natural starting point for a Great Southern trip, and it makes a compelling first impression.
 Set around King George Sound, it combines coastal charm, rich history, excellent dining and easy access to surrounding national parks.

-Things to Do
+Things to do in Albany

 Start with Albany’s heritage.
 The National Anzac Centre is one of the region’s most significant cultural attractions, offering an immersive look at the stories connected to the First World War convoys that departed from Albany.
 Nearby, the Mount Clarence trail and lookout add sweeping views over the sound.